MLearnPractical/20190517_Greedy_Selection/README.md

 # 20190517_Greedy_Selection
+This problem was asked to me by a fellow student having encountered it in an interview.
+I've created this repository to attempt to solve the same problem and hopefully help that student to be equipped to answer similar questions successfully in the future.
+-Falsedichotomancer

 Coding Interview Problem - Greedy Segmentation of Control/Test without Replacement [Background] In order to maintain the performance of the organization, a company has decided to implement a new management reform.
 This reform has been implemented in some teams.
 As a data scientist in PA team, in order to study the causal impact of this reform, we have gathered the data in the appendix (see Appendix 1):